Sombode/Obsidian-Vault/Extracirricular/Science Olympiad/Remote Sensing/Surface Energy Interactions.md

 Water in vegetation/soil strongly absorbs 1.4, 1.9, 2.7 μm (*water absorption bands*)

 Regular water has distinct absorbance of [[NIR]] bands, no matter the type of body.
 Water conditions generally only appear in [[Visible Light]] bands.
 Water generally has high [[Transmittance]], especially with blue-green.
 Turbidity and dust particles can lower reflectance; other properties (chlorophyll, salt, etc.) also have some correlation to reflectance that can be measured.

+**Spectral signatures** are another name for the measured spectral reflectance of an object, and are often used to determine various attributes/characteristics.
+They may also include *spectral emittance curves* (see [[Electromagnetic Waves#^bcf79e|here for more?]]).
+In contrast to **spectral response patterns**, signatures are more consistent/absolute (very similar otherwise).

+Spectral response patterns may be altered by *temporal* or *spatial* effects.
+Temporal effects change the object over time, which can include seasonal changes for plants.
+Spatial effects result in different